nikoutel/PHPDebugr/readme.md

 **options:**

 >
-'e' or 'echos'
+'e' or 'echoes'
 'v' or 'varDump'
 'r' or 'printR'
 'c' or 'custom' – not implemented (you can write your own)

 If you omit this the defaults are used.
-For scalar types *(integer, double, string)* the default is `echos` and for composite types *(array, object, resource, boolean, null, unknown type*) the default is `varDump`.
+For scalar types *(integer, double, string)* the default is `echoes` and for composite types *(array, object, resource, boolean, null, unknown type*) the default is `varDump`.
 The defaults can be changed in the `config.php` file.
 *(I know boolean is technically scalar and Null is… well, Null but they are fitting better in the composite group)*

 ## Notes ##